aheze/SwipeActions/README.md

 ### Examples

-Check out the [example app](https://github.com/aheze/SwipeActions/archive/refs/heads/main.zip) for all examples!
+Check out the [example app](https://github.com/aheze/SwipeActions/archive/refs/heads/main.zip) for all examples and advanced usage!

 ![2 screenshots of the example app](Assets/ExampleApp.png)